ahmedb24/devops-pbl/projects/project2.md

 <br>*Verifying nginx is serving projectlemp*
 <br>

 Your LEMP stack is now fully configured.
-In the next step, we’ll create a PHP script to test that Nginx is in fact able to handle .php files within your
+In the next step, we’ll create a PHP script to test that Nginx is in fact able to handle .php files within your newly configured website.
-<br>newly configured website.
 <br>

 # **STEP 6 — TESTING PHP WITH NGINX**